optimsoc/optimsoc/doc/02_developer/debugging.rst

    # for SUSE
    sudo zypper install perf

-Running oprofile as non-root user requires a couple kernel settings to be changed.
+Running perf as non-root user requires a couple kernel settings to be changed.

 .. code-block:: sh